AntiCodeer/java_DSA/README.md

 - Q4.
 Solve Fibonacci Series Problem and take no of terms as a input.
 - Q5.
 Check wheather a String or a Number is Palindrome or not.
 - Q6.
 Check wheather a Number is Armstrong Number or not.
+- Q7.
+Given an integer number n, return the difference between the product of its digits and the sum of its digits.